 In Zawiya, the constant presence of armed groups was seen as oppressive.
-A climate of fear prevails in the city, whose residents have been caught in the crossfire of violent battles for supremacy among armed groups.
-66 Of the 10 residents interviewed, four said that they had family members who had been killed in Zawiya since 2011.
+A climate of fear prevails in the city, whose residents have been caught in the crossfire of violent battles for supremacy among armed groups.66 Of the 10 residents interviewed, four said that they had family members who had been killed in Zawiya since 2011.
 While Zawiyans found common cause in their support for the 2011 revolution, the years that followed the second civil war of 2014 have left civilians increasingly disillusioned.
 Between 2014 and 2018, fighting among Zawiyan factions was extensive, and the city also suffered from the closure of the coastal road to Tripoli as a result of the conflict with neighbouring Warshefana.
 Zawiya's armed groups have coalesced since 2019, making it easier for civilians to move around, and contributing to a reduction in levels of crime in the city.

-64 Uppsala Conflict Data Program (2023), 'UCDP One-sided Violence Dataset version 23.1,' https://ucdp.uu.se/downloads/index.html#onesided.
+63 Chatham House interview with resident of Zintan, January 2023.
+64 Uppsala Conflict Data Program (2023), 'UCDP One-sided Violence Dataset version 23.1,'

+https://ucdp.uu.se/downloads/index.html#onesided.
+65 Chatham House interview with resident of Zintan, January 2023.